MVPWorkshop/ssk-substrate-playground/README.md

 # Substrate Runtime Builder

-This project is a web-based application built using Rust and Actix Web.
-It allows users to generate Substrate projects with selected pallets and download them as zip files.
+This project allows users to generate Substrate projects with selected pallets and download them as zip files or publish them to your github.
 The project uses the `substrate-runtime-builder` crate to dynamically generate Substrate-based blockchain projects.

-## Features

-- Create a new Substrate project with selected pallets.
-- Download the generated project as a zip file.
-- Handle multiple requests concurrently using async execution with Actix Web.

 ## Prerequisites